-Low: Potential erosion/land slide may occur when moderately to highly sloping terrains are disturbed for the construction ofhousehold toilet.
-But forhousehold toilet this impact is low because maximum earth cutting depth is 1.8 m and this impact is very much site-specific, within a relatively small area and possible to easily mitigate by mitigation measures.
+Low.
+Potential erosion/land slide may occur when moderately to highly sloping terrains are disturbed for the construction of Community Latrines and Deep Tubewells.
+The impacts are negative but very small scale, site-specific within a relatively small area and minimized by mitigation measures.